ChrisPenner/ChrisPenner.github.io/site/posts/gadt-design.md

 Simple enough; we create a CSV with the correct constructor based on whether we expect headers or not.

-Now let's write a function to get a whole column of the CSV.
+So what if we want to get all of the names from our CSV?
+Let's write a function to get all the values of a specific column.
 Here's where things get a bit more interesting:

 ```haskell
 getColumnByNumber :: CSV -> Int    -> Maybe [String]
 getColumnByName   :: CSV -> String -> Maybe [String]
 ```

-Since each type of CSV takes a different index type we need two different functions in order to do effectively the same thing; let's see the implementations:
+Since each type of CSV takes a different index type we need a different function for each of the index types.
+Let's implement them!

 ```haskell
 -- A safe indexing function to get elements by index.